 1952: Soviet Union proposed four-power conference on unification and disarmament of Germany.

 1961: Bradshaw Monthly Railway Guide was published for the last time.
-It had been in existence since 1839.
+It had existed since 1839.

 1969: James Earl Ray pleaded guilty to murdering American civil rights leader Martin Luther King and was jailed for 99 years.

-1977: The rings of the planet Uranus were seen for the first time when it passed in front of a star.
+1977: The rings of the planet Uranus were seen for the first time as it passed in front of a star.

 1988: The Prince of Wales narrowly escaped death in an avalanche at Klosters, Switzerland.
 Major Hugh Lindsay, a former equerry to the Queen, was killed and Mrs Patty Palmer-Tomkinson was seriously injured.